polarity-dev/polarity-ecs-ebs-plugin/README.md

 ## Notes
 When the task dies or is terminated by ECS, the volume is NOT automatically detached from the EC2: this is intentional to spin up a new instance of the container faster in case of failure or ECS service update.

-## Next steps
-- [ ] Any number of ECS tasks can be attached to the same EBS volume, provided they reside in the same EC2 instance.

 ## Development instructions
 Docker plugins are not regular docker containers.
 They are just a folder with a `config.json` and a `rootfs`:
 - `config.json` is the file that describes the plugin, where to find the binary of the plugin and what paths to mount